 1. Create a compelling business proposal title

-• Your name along with your company’s name
+• Include your name and your company’s name.

 • The name of the prospect (or their business)